liferay/liferay-docs/discover/portal/articles/130-forms/03-form-rules/00-intro.markdown

 In the rule builder view, you can now begin developing your form rule.
 Click the Add button (![Add](../../../images/icon-add.png)) to get started.

-![Figure x: The Rule Builder gives you a handy interface for creating dynamic form rules.](../../../images/forms-rule-builder.png)
+![Figure 1: The Rule Builder gives you a handy interface for creating dynamic form rules.](../../../images/forms-rule-builder.png)

 Before looking at each type of rule condition and action you can use to develop